The Potato from the Alps – the Lungau "Eachtling"

 ©Löckerwirt

-Between the end of August and the end of September, the harvest of Lungau Eachtling takes center stage.
+Between the end of August and the end of September, the harvest of Lungau Eachtling takes center stage in the farmers' world.
 During this time, visitors can enjoy the regional specialty at delicacy weeks and traditional festivals.
-If you want to lend a hand yourself, you can harvest the ripe potatoes directly from the field at the Karlbauer farm in Zankwarn, Mariapfarr.
+If you want to harvest your own ripe potatoes directly from the field, you can do that at the Karlbauer farm in Zankwarn, Mariapfarr.

-Whether classically with butter and salt or as an ingredient in sophisticated dishes - Lungau Eachtling potatoes are an indispensable part of regional cuisine.
+Whether classically with butter and salt or as an ingredient in the finest dishes – the Lungau Eachtling potatoes are an indispensable part of regional cuisine.
 The simple but delicious taste of the warm tubers, seasoned with herbs and accompanied by fresh buttermilk, has delighted young and old for generations.

 Unread.